butterfree-cup/ETH-avax-M4-project/README.md

 ## Description

 DegenToken is an ERC20 token smart contract designed for Degen Gaming.
-This contract provides functionalities for minting new tokens, transferring tokens, redeeming tokens, checking token balances, and burning tokens.
+It is designed to serve as an in-game currency for Degen Gaming, providing features for minting, transferring, redeeming cosmetics, checking balances, and burning tokens.

 ## Feature Overview

 1. **Minting New Tokens:** The contract owner can mint new tokens and distribute them as rewards.
 2. **Transferring Tokens:** Players can transfer tokens to other addresses.
-3. **Redeeming Tokens:** Players can redeem their tokens for items.
+3. **Redeem Cosmetics:** Players can redeem head, top, and bottom cosmetics using DGN tokens.
 4. **Checking Token Balance:** Players can check their token balance at any time.
 5. **Burning Tokens:** Players can burn tokens they no longer need.